 - Invisible diversity - the difference that is not immediately obvious or transparent and that needs to be revealed, such as your personal beliefs and values, attitudes to work, personality type or thinking style.

-In many cases invisible diversity is the lever that enables true cognitive, or neuro diversity - diversity of thought.
+In many cases invisible diversity is the lever that enables true cognitive diversity - diversity of thought.
 Notwithstanding that, many obvious and superficial characteristics and cultural norms contribute significantly towards our beliefs, values and attitudes.
-Therefore it is not unreasonable for organisations aiming for neurodiversity to start with more noticeable characteristics that are perhaps easier to address, such as gender or ethnicity.
+Therefore it is not unreasonable for organisations aiming for cognitive diversity to start with more noticeable characteristics that are perhaps easier to address, such as gender or ethnicity.

 Achieving diversity in organisations lays the foundations, but it is an inclusive culture that really makes the difference.
 Inclusivity is for everyone, not just minority groups, and it is a societal issue, not just a business one.